 An automated call distribution system, commonly known as automatic call distributor (ACD), is a telephony device that answers incoming calls and distributes them within an organization.
 ACDs often provide some form of Automatic Customer/Caller Identification (ACIS), such as Direct Inward Dialing (DID), Dialed Number Identification Service (DNIS), or Automatic Number Identification (ANI), for use in routing calls based on a series of user-configured rules.

-ACD systems also often use a voice menu to direct callers based on the customer’s selection, telephone number, selected incoming line, or time of day.
+ACD switch and IVR systems also often use a voice menu to direct callers based on the customer’s selection, telephone number, selected incoming line, or time of day.
 ACDs are commonly used in call centers to help companies handle large volumes of calls.
 As the first line of interaction for customers calling a company, the ACD software is a vital piece of an organization’s technology.

 What is Automatic Call Distribution

 To answer this, you need to understand the role that the Automatic Call Distributor plays within the call center.
-The ACD is the heart of system, answering calls and then figuring out what to do next.
+The ACD switch is the heart of system, answering calls and then figuring out what to do next.
 Some examples of ACD actions include: